-In order to see howassess the validity of the linearity assumption-of linearity is, we plotted in Figures 4a-e the original simulations of each model for an 8 m/yr additional basal melt forcing (black curves) which is held constant over 200 years for the 200 years of the forcing period.
+In order to assess the validity of the linearity assumption, we plotted in Figures 4a-e the original simulations of each model for an 8 m/yr additional basal melt forcing (black curves) which is held constant over 200 years.
 In addition, we plot the outcome of the 4 m/yr experiment (blue solid curves) and the 16 m/yr experiments (red solid curves) together with the 8 m/yr experiments divided by two (blue dashed) and multiplied by two (red dashed).
 Generally the agreement is reasonable.
-Please note that it might be considered extraordinary-The fact that validity of the that a-linearity assumption can be extended all the way to a doubling and halving of the forcing is extraordinary where it is true.
+The fact that validity of the linearity assumption can be extended all the way to a doubling and halving of the forcing is extraordinary where it is true.